Skip to content

 Advanced Usage

-BBOT Presets support advanced features like environment variable substitution and custom conditions.
+BBOT Presets support advanced features like file-based targets, environment variable substitution, and custom conditions.

 Custom Modules